metatoaster/calmjs.parse/README.rst

 If warnings appear that warn that tokens are defined but not used, they may be safely ignored.

-This step is generally optionally for users who installed this package from PyPI via a Python wheel, provided the caveats as outlined in the installation section are addressed.
+This step is typically optional for users who installed this package from PyPI via a Python wheel, provided the caveats as outlined in the installation section are addressed.
+However, this step is required for those who wish to create distributions from the source repository in a manner that minimize end-user inconvenience (such as the Python wheels that were the very subject at the start of this paragraph), or those who wish to distribute their own modifications to the lexer or parser modules to end-users as a Python wheel, or otherwise final, ready-to-use distribution/package.

 .. _tested: